<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1228022201129589&amp;ev=PageView&amp;noscript=1">

 The core reason for an issue with a process.

-You can conduct a root cause analysis by using Excel templates such as these.
+You can conduct a root cause analysis using Excel templates such as these.

 Scorecard

-A collection of metrics categorized using a traffic light system (TLS) or RAG system (red, yellow and green) based indicators.
+A metrics collection is categorized using a traffic light system (TLS) or RAG system (red, yellow, and green) based indicators.

 Single Minute Exchange of Dies (SMED)

-Completing a changeover in less than 10 minutes which can be achieved through standardizing process.
+Completing a changeover in less than 10 minutes can be achieved through a standardizing process.

 SIPOC

-SIPOC is a tool to summarize inputs and outputs of processes.
+SIPOC is a tool to summarize the inputs and outputs of processes.
 It covers:

 Six Sigma

-Management techniques to improve processes by reducing likelihood of errors / defects.
+Management techniques to improve processes by reducing the likelihood of errors/defects.
 It’s directly connected to the DMAIC system.

 SMART Goals

-SMART goals are an effective way for creating meaningful targets, meaning the goal should be:
+SMART goals are an effective way to create meaningful targets, meaning the goal should be:

 Sprint